 - Use gentle soaps that are “superfatted”, as they tend to dry out your skin less.

 - Avoid medicated, abrasive, herbal and deodorant soaps or ingredients that are drying to the skin such as alcohol or witch hazel.

 - Use a rich moisturiser after washing, showering or bathing and keep applying as needed throughout the day.
-Basic moisturisers generally do as good a job as more expensive ones too!
-They will utilise oily ingredients to trap water in the skin’s surface, reducing moisture loss.
+Basic moisturisers generally do as good a job as more expensive ones too.
+They also utilise oily ingredients to trap water in the skin’s surface, leading to a reduction in moisture loss.

 - Use cosmetics designed for dry skin.